 Afterward, walk off your brunch with a 20 minute stroll to the Venetian.
 There are many decedent hotels that are worth wandering around, but the Venetian is one of my favorites.
 From the gondola rides along the Grand Canal (both indoor and outdoor), to the entire hotel design that is reminiscent of Venice, I love all the detail that went into this hotel without feeling two campy.
-Within the Venetian there is Thomas Keller’s Bouchon Bakery that is worth stopping by for a chocolate almond croissant or a pistachio macaron.
+Within the Venetian there is Thomas Keller’s Bouchon Bakery that is a must-stop for a chocolate almond croissant or a pistachio macaron.